olivierodo/MBP-BTT-clipboard-touchbar/README.md

-# BetterTouchTool - Spotify - Touch Bar
+# BetterTouchTool - Clipboard - Touch Bar

 ## Description

-If you have a MacBook Pro with the touchbar this project will help you to customize your touchbar by adding the current sound playing on spotify.
+If you have a MacBook Pro with the touchbar this project will help you to customize your touchbar by :
+ - showing you what's in your clipboard.
+ - Clear the clipboard by clicking on the widget

 Example :